Akimyou/ts-whammy/README.md

 fromImageArray(images: string[], fps: number, outputAsArray?: boolean): Blob | Uint8Array
 ```

-- `images`: An array of image base64 strings, image type must be 'image/webp', see more: https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL
+- `images`: An array of image base64 strings, image type must be 'image/webp', see more: https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL. **`images` must have same width and height, must not have Alpha Channel**
 - `fps`: frames per second number, FPS number can't be 0. (if you set FPS to equal 0, FPS will be reset to default of 1).
-- `outputAsArray`: return `Uint8Array` output, the default output is` Blob`.
-In node environments, the output always be `Uint8Array`.
+- `outputAsArray`: return `Uint8Array` output, the default output is` Blob`. <del>In node environments, the output always be `Uint8Array`.</del>

 ```ts
 fromImageArrayWithOptions(images: string[], options: IFromImageArrayOptions = {}): Blob | Uint8Array